myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-08-13T09:25:37.613Z
 >
 > If you need labels other than moderation-related, wait a bit.
 I will create some posts

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-08-13T09:23:00.960Z
->
-> @mimomimo.bsky.social used self labels to post officially supported moderation-related labels.
-If you want to use the label set in a profile, use mine :)

----
 <!-- MY-BSKY_TIMELINE:END -->